 Sauté onions, garlic and peppers in bacon grease until tender.
 Add to peas in the stock pot.
 Crumble bacon and add to peas.
 Reduce heat and let simmer for 2 + hours, checking for tenderness every 30 minutes.
 Add fresh cilantro about 5 minutes before serving.

-This recipe is easily doubled or tripled and can also be done in a crock pot.
-If at all possible, use fresh black eyed peas, which are available in the produce section of the grocery store after Christmas.
-If you must use dried black eyed peas, first soak them in water following the directions on the package.
+This recipe is easily doubled, if you have a larger stock pot.
+Serves well with homemade cornbread.
+If at all possible, use fresh black eyed peas, which are available in the produce section of the grocery store after Christmas, at least in the Southern US states.